tonkapanda/MGMT-methylation-status-prediction/README.md

 # MGMT Methylation Status Prediction in Glioblastoma

-This repository explores the feasibility of using radiomics-based machine learning models to predicting MGMT methylation status in Glioblastoma Multiforme (GBM) patients.

-Part of the URO REX Program at UBC under the guidance of Dr. Huan Zhong.

 ## Repository Contents
 *   `base_knn_model.R` - Initial baseline k-NN model.
 *   `knn_model.R` - Tuned k-NN model (optimizing for ROC AUC, tuning distance metrics).